collnwalkr/collinwalker.guru/README.md

 ### Do you have a favorite part?

-Wow, you're asking some great questions!
-I think my favorite part would have to be the gifs that pop up when you hover (or click on mobile) the links under my name.
+My favorite part would have to be the screensaver that happens if my site is inactive for a minute and a half.

 ### Any future plans?